-The net fair value of Bezeq International's assets as of June 30, 2023 is a negative amount of approximately NIS 27 million.
-Therefore, in light of the negative enterprise value as determined in the valuation as of June 30, 2023, Bezeq International amortized its assets up to the amount of the net fair value of these assets.
-Based on the fair value assessment of Bezeq International's assets, which was performed by an external valuator as of June 30, 2023, the book value of the depreciable assets is approximately NIS 21 million higher than the fair value, net.
-Therefore, the Group recognized, in the period of six and three months which ended on June 30, 2023, an impairment loss in the amount of about NIS 42 million and about NIS 21 million, respectively.
+Therefore, in light of the negative value of the activity as determined in the valuation as of September 30, 2023, Bezeq International reduced its assets up to the amount of the net fair value of these assets. in a negative amount of about NIS 4 million.

+Based on the fair value assessment of Bezeq International's assets, which was performed by an external valuator as of September 30, 2023, the book value of the depreciable assets is approximately NIS 15 million higher than the fair value, net.
+Therefore, the Group recognized, in the period of nine and three months which ended on September 30, 2023, an impairment loss in the amount of about NIS 57 million and about NIS 21 million, respectively.